The Mutter Paneer masala recipe is tasty and easy. Paneer is a good source of calcium. Paneer is low in calories and is

-Once it reaches desired consistency, switch off the flame and add fresh cream garnish with cilantro.
+Once it reaches the desired consistency, switch off the flame, and add fresh cream garnish with cilantro.
 The fresh cream brings you the restaurant like the taste.
 But it is purely optional.

 Serve Paneer Mutter Masala with hot roti and fried rice.

 - 1 cup paneer / cottage cheese